ssk-d/fireflutter/README.md

 `PlatformException(operation-not-allowed, The identity provider configuration is not found., {code: operation-not-allowed, message: The identity provider configuration is not found., nativeErrorMessage: The identity provider configuration is not found., nativeErrorCode: 17006, additionalData: {}}, null)`

 This error may happens when you didn't enable the sign-in method on Firebase Authentication.
 For instance, you have set Facebook sign in settings but forgot to enable Facebook sign in on Firebase Authentication.

+## App crashes on second file upload

+It's know to be a bug of Flutter and image_picker.